sdondley/ClimateChangeChat/about.md

 * I have a hunch prose is dead
     * 20th century media killed poetry
     * prose killed by the internet
-    * I have an increasing impatience with wordy shit
+    * I have an increasing impatience reading wordy shit
         * just get me to the meat of the matter, especially on reality-based topics
             * I'll fill in the emotional details with my own imagination
         * Perhaps others feel the same